akzspeiser/akzspeiser.github2.io/index.md

 ## About Me

 Hello, I am **Zachary Ray Speiser**, but I go by **Zac**.
 I moved to Oregon about six years ago from Alaska and started school four years ago.
 I have been attending **Oregon State University** for two years now, and I love it here.
 I am a member of the **School of Electrical Engineering and Computer Science (EECS)** in the **College of Engineering** at Oregon State.
-I also serve as a **student body senator** for students with disabilities for the College of Engineering.
+I also serve as a **student body senator** for the College of Engineering.

 I just finished my fourth year working towards a double major in **Computer Science** and **Electrical and Computer Engineering**.
 My email address is [akzspeiser@gmail.com](mailto:akzspeiser@gmail.com).